The Best Cargo Carriers

 • Not as durable as a hard-sided cargo carrier; comparatively short 2-year warranty.

 Takeaway: If you only need a cargo carrier on occasion for luggage and other lightweight belongings, a soft-sided cargo carrier like this RoofBag waterproof rooftop cargo bag can be an excellent alternative to a hard-sided model.
-Car Bibles names it the best choice among roof carriers, and the majority of users say that for the incredibly low price this versatile bag has been a fantastic purchase.
 For one, a roof rack is completely optional; this soft cargo carrier can be cinched to the top of a vehicle with two thick straps that pass through the door frames (optional door hooks can also be ordered).
 The soft sides also mean there's no official weight limit for the carrier itself and it can be stuffed to the hilt with all sorts of stuff — although it's advised to try to distribute items with aerodynamics in mind.
 And, thanks to the "premium" coating, this RoofBag's resistance to rain is excellent, according to the majority of reviews we saw.
 (There's a cheaper version, the RoofBag Explorer, that's only 99% waterproof.)
 The 11-cubic-foot bag featured here fits any car, but there's also a 15-cubic-foot version intended for larger sedans, SUVs, and vans; it can hold up to five suitcases.

 Reese Pro Series Rambler 63153